facebook/react-native-website/docs/testing.md

   Welcome to React Native!
 </Text>
 ```

-Snapshots are _generated_ by a component testing testing library, unlike the other types of tests which are written manually (snapshots are too complex to be created by hand).

 With snapshot testing, you typically first implement your component and then run the snapshot test, which creates a snapshot and saves it to a file in your repo as a reference snapshot. **The file is then committed and checked during code review**.
 Changes to the component render output will result in change of its snapshot, which fails the test.
 You then need to update the stored reference snapshot for the test to pass.
 That change again needs to be committed and reviewed.